-- (1) The purpose of the intergovernmental steering committee contemplated in section 18(a) is to coordinate the applicable contributions into the land use scheme and to- - (a) provide technical knowledge and expertise; - (b) provide input on outstanding information that is required to draft the land use scheme or an review or amendment thereof; - (c) communicate any current or planned projects that have an impact on the municipal area; - (d) provide information on the locality of projects and budgetary allocations; and - (e) provide written comment to the project committee at each of various phases of the process. - (2) The Municipality must, if it decides to convene an intergovernmental steering committee and before commencement of the preparation, review or amendment of the land use scheme, in writing, invite nominations for representatives to serve on the intergovernmental steering committee from- - (a) departments in the national, provincial and local sphere of government, other organs of state, community representatives, engineering services providers, traditional councils; and - (b) any other body or person that may assist in providing information and technical advice on the content of the land use scheme. - (3) The purpose of the project committee contemplated in section 18(a) is to - (a) prepare, review or amend the land use scheme for adoption by the Council; - (b) provide technical knowledge and expertise; - (c) monitor progress and ensure that the development of the land use scheme or review or amendment thereof is progressing according to the approved project plan; - (d) guide the public participation process, including ensuring that the registered key public sector stakeholders remain informed; - (e) ensure alignment of the land use scheme with the municipal spatial development framework, development plans and strategies of other affected municipalities and organs of state; - (f) oversee the incorporation of amendments to the draft land use scheme or draft review or amendment of the land use scheme to address comments obtained during the process of drafting thereof;
+- (1) The purpose of the intergovernmental steering committee contemplated in 18 (2) is to co-ordinate the applicable contributions into the land use scheme and to provide - - (a) provide technical knowledge and expertise; - (b) provide input on outstanding information that is required to draft the land use scheme or an review or amendment thereof; - (c) communicate any current or planned projects that have an impact on the municipal area; - (d) provide information on the locality of projects and budgetary allocations; and - (e) provide written comment to the project committee at each of various phases of the process. - (2) The Municipality must, before commencement of the preparation, review or amendment of the land use scheme, in writing, invite nominations for representatives to serve on the intergovernmental steering committee from- - (a) departments in the national, provincial and local sphere of government, other organs of state, community representatives, engineering services providers, traditional councils; and - (b) any other body or person that may assist in providing information and technical advice on the content of the land use scheme. - (3) The purpose of the project steering committee contemplated in section 18 (2) is to - (a) prepare, review or amend the land use scheme for adoption by the Council; - (b) provide technical knowledge and expertise; - (c) monitor progress and ensure that the development of the land use scheme or review or amendment thereof is progressing according to the approved project plan;

-- (g) if the Municipality decides to establish an intergovernmental steering committee- - (i) assist the Municipality in ensuring that the intergovernmental steering committee is established and that timeframes are adhered to; and - (ii) ensure the flow of information between the project committee and the intergovernmental steering committee. - (4) The project committee must consist of - (a) the Municipal Manager; and - (b) employees in the full-time service of the Municipality and designated by the Municipality.
+- (d) guide the public participation process, including ensuring that the registered key public sector stakeholders remain informed; - (e) ensure alignment of the land use scheme with the municipal spatial development framework, development plans and strategies of other affected municipalities and organs of state; - (f) oversee the incorporation of amendments to the draft land use scheme or draft review or amendment of the land use scheme to address comments obtained during the process of drafting thereof; - (g) if the Municipality decides to establish an intergovernmental steering committee- - (i) assist the Municipality in ensuring that the intergovernmental steering committee is established and that timeframes are adhered to; and - (ii) ensure the flow of information between the project committee and the intergovernmental steering committee. - (4) The project committee must consist of - (a) the Municipal Manager; and - (b) municipal employees from at least the following municipal departments: - (i) the planning department; - (ii) the engineering department; - (iii) the local economic development department; - (iv) the environmental services department; - (v) the human settlement department; - (vi) the integrated development planning office; and - (vii) any other employees in the full time service of the municipality and designated by the municipality.